jem2000/ASCII-Pokemon-Game/README.md

 ASCII-Pokemon-Game

+This project was built in CLion, to import it as a project, go to Open, select the CMakeLists.txt file, then it will prompt you to Open as Project.

 A Pokemon game created with a simple ASCII grid that involves functionalities of moving, training, battling, recovering health, and Pokemon trading.
 Created in EC327